gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 1. Query the `/v1/webapi/find` endpoint.
 2. If the current updater-managed version of Teleport is the latest, and teleport package is not installed, jump to (16).
 3. If the current updater-managed version of Teleport is the latest, but the teleport package is installed, jump to (13).
-4. Ensure there is enough free disk space to upgrade Teleport via `df .`.
+4. Ensure there is enough free disk space to upgrade Teleport via `df .` and `content-length` header from `HEAD` request.
 5. Download the desired Teleport tarball specified by `agent_version` and `server_edition`.
 6. Download and verify the checksum (tarball URL suffixed with `.sha256`).
 7. Extract the tarball to `/var/lib/teleport/versions/VERSION` and write the SHA to `/var/lib/teleport/versions/VERSION/sha256`.